crosshj/ha-bridge-js/README.md

-> Javascript version of a java software that emulates philips hue api to other home automation gateways.
+> Javascript version of a "java software that emulates philips hue api to other home automation gateways."
 > See java version at https://github.com/armzilla/amazon-echo-ha-bridge

 ## current status